paulscherrerinstitute/bsread_rust/README.md

 ## Sender

 The Sender struct implements sending of BSREAD streams.
+There are different patterns to implement a Sender.

-This is a simple example sending 3 channels, 2 scalars and an array, which is compressed:
+The example below is a simple example sending 3 channels, 2 scalars and a compressed array, implemented using the Message struct and using Sender::send_message().

 ```rust
     //Sender creation